rsdoiel/antenna/socal_north.md

 ---

-## Editorial: From pop to psychadelic rock, our editors list their albums of the year
+## Editorial: From pop to psychedelic rock, our editors list their albums of the year

 date: 2023-11-08, from: The Occidental News (Occidental College Student Newspaper)

 <p>&#8220;The Rise and Fall of a Midwest Princess&#8221; by Chappell Roan Kawena Jacobs (Arts and Culture editor) When you think of a pop song, most envision squeaky clean lyrics and an infectious, heavily produced beat underneath.
 But while Chappell Roan has a clear grasp on the pop sound, her biggest strength is saying things your [&#8230;]</p>
-<p>The post <a rel="nofollow" href="https://theoccidentalnews.com/culture/2023/11/08/editorial-from-pop-to-psychadelic-rock-our-editors-list-their-albums-of-the-year/2910481">Editorial: From pop to psychadelic rock, our editors list their albums of the year</a> appeared first on <a rel="nofollow" href="https://theoccidentalnews.com">The Occidental</a>.</p>
+<p>The post <a rel="nofollow" href="https://theoccidentalnews.com/culture/2023/11/08/editorial-from-pop-to-psychadelic-rock-our-editors-list-their-albums-of-the-year/2910481">Editorial: From pop to psychedelic rock, our editors list their albums of the year</a> appeared first on <a rel="nofollow" href="https://theoccidentalnews.com">The Occidental</a>.</p>

 <https://theoccidentalnews.com/culture/2023/11/08/editorial-from-pop-to-psychadelic-rock-our-editors-list-their-albums-of-the-year/2910481>